Transactional Analysis Psychotherapy

 'Be strong'

--Please others/self (these people either gives up too much to make others happy or they solely focus on themselves.
+-Please others/self (these people either give up too much to make others happy or they solely focus on themselves.
 Someone who has a Please Others will make a great team member…but do you actually know them?
 Did they agree with everything you said?
 They are often left feeling invisible and uncared for).

 -Be Perfect (despite what others say, nothing is ever good enough…assignments will not be finished as they simply aren’t perfect enough, deadlines are not kept.
 These people will be highly critical of themselves…and any criticism from others will just be piled on top of what they already believe).